delta-io/connectors/README.md

 We are building connectors to bring [Delta Lake](https://delta.io) to popular big-data engines outside [Apache Spark](https://spark.apache.org) (e.g., [Apache Hive](https://hive.apache.org/), [Presto](https://prestodb.io/)).

+# Introduction

+This is the repository for Delta Lake Connectors.
+It includes a library for querying Delta Lake metadata and connectors to popular big-data engines (e.g., [Apache Hive](https://hive.apache.org/), [Presto](https://prestodb.io/)).
+Please refer to the main [Delta Lake](https://github.com/delta-io/delta) repository if you want to learn more about the Delta Lake project.

 # Building

 The project is compiled using [SBT](https://www.scala-sbt.org/1.x/docs/Command-Line-Reference.html).